When students are struggling during the academic year, faculty and staff play an important role in helping those in distress.

 What if the student refuses help?

 Participating in counseling should always be a personal choice.
-If the student resists referral and you remain uncomfortable with the situation, you can contact Counseling Services at 203-576-4454 to discuss your concern.
-However, if you are concerned about the student’s immediate safety or the safety of others, you should call Campus Security at 203-576-4911.
+If the student resists referral and you remain uncomfortable with the situation, you can contact Counseling Services at 203-576-4454 to discuss your next step.
+You may choose to submit a Student of Concern Report to alert the University’s Behavioral Intervention Team to your concerns.
+If you are concerned about the student’s immediate safety or the safety of others, you should call Campus Security at 203-576-4911.